Ningning1992/Ohio-Yelp-Review-Analysis/README.md

 Please go to [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge) to download the Round 10 dataset **before you run make**.
 The dataset is about 5Gb JSON file and please uncompress them and store them in **'data'** folder after you clone the repository.

+This project is for academic use only and subject to the [Yelp Dataset Challenge License](https://s3-media2.fl.yelpcdn.com/assets/srv0/engineering_pages/af4b9cebfb4f/assets/vendor/dataset-challenge-dataset-agreement.pdf):

+    *License: Subject to the terms set forth in the Data Agreement (specifically the restrictions set forth in Section 4 below), Yelp grants you a royalty-free, non-exclusive, revocable, non-sublicensable, non-transferable, fully paid-up right and license during the Term to use, access, and create derivative works of the Data in electronic form for academic purposes only.
+    You may not use the Data for any other purpose without Yelp?s prior written consent.
+You acknowledge and agree that Yelp may request information about, review, audit, and/or monitor your use of the Data at any time in order to confirm compliance with the Data Agreement.
+    Nothing herein shall be construed as a license to use Yelp?s registered trademarks or service marks, or any other Yelp branding.*

 ## Structure of this repository.
 Please find the data that analyzed in the **data** folder, relevant figures in the **fig** folder and results in the **result** folder.